 Have you ever been behind someone in a coffee shop whilst they’ve ordered a “tall, skinny, frappe latte with cocoa froth, chia seeds and a milky air” and wondered what the hell they’re talking about?
-Well, exercise classes can be a little bit like that.
+Well, group exercise classes can be a little bit like that.
 From A –Z, there’s bound to be a few phrases and words you don’t know but, don’t worry, you’re in good company.
 Truth is, no-one knows everything and even the most savvy instructor or class goer will occasionally get the “Huh?!” moment.
 So, to make life a little easier for you, we’ve compiled a brief jargon buster to help you get to grips with that pesky exercise lingo.

 BPM: this one is probably more likely heard in indoor cycling / spin classes.
 It simply means beats per minute, referencing how many beats are in a piece of music every 60 seconds.
 This is important for instructors to know so they can choreograph their routines around the music; the faster the tune, the faster the feet.